 - Leave of absence may be granted for a maximum period of 12 months (i.e. two terms).
 Any periods of leave of absence taken shall be included as part of the period of study.

-- In cases of illness or other serious emergencies, a student who has been granted leave of absence may apply to the Programme Director for permission to carry out make-up work for assignments, tests and examinations.
+- In cases of illness or other serious emergencies, a student who has been granted leave of absence may apply to the Programme Director concerned for permission to carry out make-up work for assignments, tests and examinations.
 Such applications are subject to approval by the Programme Director in consultation with the teachers concerned.

 - A student whose accumulated leave of absence exceeds one-third of the term should not be assessed and awarded credits for the courses enrolled in the term.

-- A student who wishes to obtain leave of absence of more than three weeks should obtain prior permission from the programme on the basis of a written application, stating the reasons for seeking leave of absence.
+- A student who wishes to obtain leave of absence of more than three weeks should obtain prior permission from the programme concerned on the basis of a written application, stating the reasons for seeking leave of absence.

 Medical Benefits Scheme and Student Dental Scheme

-Both full-time and part-time MCS students are NOT covered in Student Medical Benefits Scheme and Student Dental Scheme.
+Both full-time and part-time local MCS students are NOT covered in Student Medical Benefits Scheme and Student Dental Scheme.
 From 2018-19 intake, ONLY non-local full-time MCS students are covered in Student Medical Benefits Scheme and Student Dental Scheme.